tbxiao/chauff.github.io/_posts/2016-04-28-learning-paths.md

 ```

 we take a more holistic view and investigate *visually* how
-learners move through MOOCs (we call these movements *executed learning paths*) and how those movements compare to the *designed learning path*
-that the instructor/designer had in mind when creating the MOOC.
+learners move through MOOCs (we call these movements **executed learning paths**) and how those movements compare to the **designed learning path** that the instructors/designers had in mind when creating the course.
 The paper in its own words (aka the abstract):

 >Massive Open Online Course (MOOC) platform designs, such as those of edX and Coursera, aord linear learning
 >sequences by building scaolded knowledge from activity to activity and from week to week.
 We consider those sequences